petermc87/Sports-GOATS/README.md

 }
 ```
 #### Update
-A post is first edited by finding the corresponding post from the databse by `req.params.id`: its unique id.
+A post is first edited by finding the corresponding post from the databse by `req.params.id`, its unique id.

 ```
  // Edit